 The House on May 26, 2011, passed H.R.
 1540, the NDAA for FY2012, with Section 3112 to stipulate that not more than \$7 million may be obligated or expended for the U.S.-China Center of Excellence on Nuclear Security until the Secretary of Energy reports to Congress on a review of the PRC's capacity to develop and implement training in best practices for nuclear security and on how the center's activities could contribute to improving China's record on proliferation.
 The Senate Armed Services Committee reported S. 1253 on June 22, without a similar section.
 Enacted on December 31, 2011, Section 3111 of P.L.
 112-81 stipulated that not more than 25% of authorized funds may be used to establish a center of excellence in a country that is not of the former Soviet Union (dropping explicit mention of China) until Congress receives the report.
+The center for nuclear security is scheduled to open in China in 2016.

-Intermediate-range Nuclear Forces (INF) Treaty
+Intermediate-Range Nuclear Forces (INF) Treaty

 Under the 1987 Treaty on the Elimination of Intermediate-Range and Shorter-Range Missiles (INF Treaty) with the Soviet Union, the United States eliminated by 1991 all ground-launched ballistic and cruise missiles with ranges between 500 and 5,500 km.
 By 2010, China had the world's most active land-based ballistic and cruise missile program, including development of the world's only anti-ship ballistic missile (ASBM).
-Former Pentagon officials proposed in 2011 an option to expand the INF Treaty to include China, as a response to the instability raised by its missile buildup for Taiwan, Asian allies, the United States, and others.138
+Former Pentagon officials proposed in 2011 an option to expand the INF Treaty to include China, as a response to the instability raised by its missile buildup for Taiwan, Asian allies, the United States, and others.148

-138 Mark Stokes, Dan Blumenthal, "Why China's Missiles Should Be Our Focus," Washington Post, January 2, 2011.
+148 Mark Stokes, Dan Blumenthal, "Why China's Missiles Should Be Our Focus," Washington Post, January 2, 2011.